-Project scale: Loans for forestry related projects have included a $40 million and $100 million project.
-Grants for technical assistance to forestry related projects have included a $600,000 and $800,000 project.
+Loans for forestry related projects have included a US$40 million and US$200 million project.
+Grants for technical assistance to forest-related projects have ranged from US$250,000 to US$800,000.

-Applicable geographical regions/country groups: ADB works across Asia and the Pacific.
+Applicable geographical regions/country groups: Asia and the Pacific

 DMCs within these groups are further differentiated to determine the mix of funds and lending terms they can access, based on ADB’s (i) concessional assistance policy and (ii) policy on diversified financing terms (effective 2021).

-Application guidelines: ADB provides financing for projects in developing member countries (DMCs) that support economic growth and social development.
-Projects are identified in partnership with DMCs during strategic planning processes.
-The various stages that each project goes through, from country programming, project design, to project completion, and evaluation are known collectively as the ADB project cycle.
+The various stages that a public sector project goes through, from country programming, project design, to project completion, and evaluation are known collectively as the ADB project cycle.

 For private sector financing, there is no standard form of application for ADB assistance.
 However, ADB would need some basic information to evaluate a project, including an executive summary, project description, feasibility study, background on sponsors, project ownership structure, projects' implementation arrangements, projects operations, the market, environmental and social aspects, cost estimates, financing plan, financial model, risk analysis, and permits and licenses.
 The credit approval process involves a preliminary review, concept review, transaction review, final review, management or board approval, then closing.

 For private sector (non-sovereign) finance, there is no standard form of application for ADB assistance.
 However, ADB would need some basic information to evaluate a project.

 A list of information requirements for new infrastructure projects that require ADB assistance can be found here https://www.adb.org/what-we-do/private-sector-financing/applying-assistance.
 These requirements may be amended according to the nature of the project for which ADB assistance is being sought.